 The internal skills of personal management are among the hardest skills for a person to master.
 It’s easier for you to build accounting skills than emotional skills or run a marathon than control anxiety.
 You can learn how to play “Stairway to Heaven” on a ukelele faster than you can learn how to build deep, trusting relationships.

-I hate the phrase "soft skills" because it misrepresents them as secondary, afterthoughts, & nice-to-haves.
-Nothing could be futher from the truth.
+I hate the phrase “soft skills” because it misrepresents them as secondary, afterthoughts, & nice-to-haves.
+Nothing could be further from the truth.
 They are everything.
 They are primary.
 They are must-haves.
 For example:

 Millions of people struggle with these things every day.
 Billions of dollars are spent & lost.
 Lives are ruined or wasted.
 Is it because they have absolutely no idea what to do?
 No. Is it a lack of resources?
 Very rarely.

 The reason is because people continue to invest too little attention, time & energy on the highest value skills: how their mind works, how to build new habits, how to empathize, how to handle stress, how to connect with difficult people, how to respond to adversity.
 They’ve become conditioned to see these skills as “soft” and therefore not as important.